sysfce2/godot-docs/classes/class_gltfdocumentextension.rst

 Part of the import process.
 This method is run after :ref:`_import_preflight<class_GLTFDocumentExtension_private_method__import_preflight>` and before :ref:`_parse_node_extensions<class_GLTFDocumentExtension_private_method__parse_node_extensions>`.

-Returns an array of the GLTF extensions supported by this GLTFDocumentExtension class.
-This is used to validate if a GLTF file with required extensions can be loaded.
+Returns an array of the glTF extensions supported by this GLTFDocumentExtension class.
+This is used to validate if a glTF file with required extensions can be loaded.

 .. rst-class:: classref-item-separator